Middle School Music Theatre Workshop

 July 23 - July 29, 2017

 Now in its seventh year, the popular summer Middle School Music Theatre draws participants from across the country.
 Throughout the week, students attend classes and rehearsals.
-On Saturday, all travel to New York to see a musical on Broadway.
+On Wednesday, students will travel to New York to see Disney’s Aladdin on Broadway.
 At the end of the week, all students will perform in a production led by music director Nicholas McBride and stage director Susan Barry.

 - Learn acting, movement and character-building techniques